ENCCS/julia-for-hpc/content/GPU.rst

 .. figure:: img/MappingBlocksToSMs.png
    :align: center

-We split work between the GPU threads like this:
+We can split work between the GPU threads like this:

 .. code-block:: julia